gordonhart/ACamlMatLlib/README.md

 #### Implementation

-The current form of ACamlMatLib currently uses native floats but can be easily changed by altering the block defining literals:
+The current form of ACamlMatLib uses native floats but can be easily changed by altering the block defining literals:
 ``` ocaml
   type vector = float array